goodtimes-code/goodtimes-code.github.io/index.md

 title: "goodtimes | laser crew - lasershows, laser art, laser games, laser control software"
 ---

+# About us
+The **goodtimes | laser crew** is an international collective of laser enthusiasts and a movement for free laser software.
+Laser technology is our medium to provide people with good times.

 # Laser software
 ## osc2laser
 Control showlasers live or by automation timeline with our free, open source and cross-platform software [osc2laser](https://github.com/goodtimes-code/osc2laser).